mouhamadaloush/mouhamadaloush/README.md

 ### 🚀 Projects That Define Me

-* **DetoFolio (Full-Stack Web & Mobile App):** Built a system for managing patient information and appointments.
+* **DentoFolio (Full-Stack Web & Mobile App):** Built a system for managing patient information and appointments.
 I used Django and DRF to provide a robust solution for clinic management.
 My work included implementing secure user registration, password management , and Role-Based Access Control.
 I also integrated the **Google Gemini API** to analyze dental **X-ray** images.

 * **Web Scraper (Python):** An automated Python script that utilized Selenium to gather information from a house rental website.
 The script was designed to **handle JavaScript pop-ups**, extract property information and images, and generate a final PDF report.